Following Jesus: Virtue,Character, and

 10:15 Tea and Coffee break

-Devotional Time for Spouses Group—Bringing Glory to God as the Wife of an Academic
+10:30 Parallel Workshops by Discipline and Spouses’ Groups—Bringing Glory to God as the Spouse of an Academic

 11:45 Break